TIBCOSoftware/tibco-developer-hub/examples/jenkins-app-deploy-backend/README.md

 ## Create a template

-In the 'template' directory, we have placed an example bwce template, which has 2 secrets as 'db_pass' and 'app_pass' and the template also uses the custom jenkins action 'tibco:jenkins-trigger-ear-build'.
+In the 'template' directory, we have placed an example bwce template, which has 2 secrets as 'db_pass' and 'app_pass' and the template also uses the custom jenkins action 'tibco:trigger-jenkins-job'.

 There is a sample bwce project template exists inside the 'template' directory named as 'test-secret' which is used in 'fetch:template' step of the template'.

-In this 'test-secret' folder, in the below files, in place of the secret we have added the texts as @@SECRET1@@ and @@SECRET2@@, which will be replaced by the input values 'db_pass' and 'app_pass', entered by user while running the template, in 'tibco:jenkins-trigger-ear-build' action while deploying the application.
+In this 'test-secret' folder, in the below files, in place of the secret we have added the texts as @@SECRET1@@ and @@SECRET2@@, which will be replaced by the input values 'db_pass' and 'app_pass', entered by user while running the template, in 'tibco:trigger-jenkins-job' action while deploying the application.

 Files: